feedcast/dharma/README.md

 The server will start at `http://localhost:4815` by default.

+The api will start at `http://localhost:4815/experiments` by default, check the endpoints section for more info.
 The dashboard will start at `http://localhost:4815/dashboard` by default.

-The api is running under `/api`, same port as the core.

 #### Endpoints